apache/mynewt-newt/docs/install/newt_windows.rst

 1. Start a MinGW terminal.

-2. Download the newt binary tar file:
+2. Download the newt binary tar file.
+The link suggested below should direct you to the nearest mirror automatically.
+If it does not, go to http://www.apache.org/dyn/closer.lua/mynewt/apache-mynewt-1.4.1/ and manually choose the specific mirror site suggested for you.

    .. code-block:: console